tsalako/next-netlify-starter/data/hints/thhint.md

 ---
-question: 'Sometimes you need a break from all the Christmas-themed treats So grab yourself a dessert that really can’t be beat (and that Julia loves to eat) You might know it by the pink box
+question: 'Sometimes you need a break from all the Christmas-themed treats<br/>
+So grab yourself a dessert that really can’t be beat (and that Julia loves to eat)<br/>
+You might know it by the pink box<br/>
-Or the dozens of goodies they always have in stock Either way, it’s time to make a stop
+Or the dozens of goodies they always have in stock<br/>
+Either way, it’s time to make a stop<br/>
-At the place with a namesake that could be your Pop'
+At the place with a namesake that could be your Pop<br/>'
 answer: The Holiday
 ---